szczyglis-dev/py-gpt/README.md

 **2.5.98 (2025-08-12)**

+- Added support for GPT-5 in LlamaIndex/Chat with Files mode.
 - Experts are now allowed in all OpenAI agent types.
 - Improved the output of OpenAI agents (separated context items).
 - Refactored memory cleanup for thread workers.